 60 days after the first day of the license period, licensees may submit data that may be reviewed by the Commissioner to determine whether a fleet size increase is warranted for said licensee.
-A fleet increase of up to 1,000 devices may be granted if all of the following requirements are met:
+A fleet increase of up to 1,000 devices may be granted if the licensee is in satisfactory compliance with the Code and these Rules and if at least 6-out-of-7 of the criteria below are met.
+A fleet increase of up to 500 devices may be granted if the licensee is in satisfactory compliance with the Code and these Rules and if at least 5-out-of-7 of the criteria below are met.

-- i) The licensee has experienced an average utilization of at least 2-rides-per-device-per-day in the entire service area over the past 30 days. - ii) The licensee has deployed at least 90% of its allowed devices, at least 90% of the days in the past 30 days. - iii) The licensee has received no more than 10 individual violation notices in the past 30 days. - iv) The licensee has held at least 12 education and outreach events, including an in-person event in at least 10 unique Equity Priority Sub-Areas for the first two months of the license term. - v) The licensee has registered at least 100 low-income customers throughout the City; or it has instituted a discounted per minute rental rate or unlock fee for rides beginning or ending in the Equity Priority Area that is equivalent to at least a 50% reduction in the standard per-minute rental fee. - vi) The licensee is in satisfactory compliance with all Code and Rules requirements. - vii) The licensee has delivered, or is making reasonable progress, on commitments made in their license application.
+- i) The licensee has experienced an average utilization of at least 1-ride-per-device-per-day in the entire service area over the past 30 days. - ii) The licensee has deployed at least 90% of its allowed devices, at least 90% of the days in the past 30 days. - iii) The licensee has met deployment requirements for the Equity Priority Area (measured once per day in accordance with these Rules) and each Equity Priority Sub-Area (each Sub-Area measured once per day in accordance with these Rules) at least 80% of measurements in the past 30 days. - iv) The licensee has held at least 12 education and outreach events, including an in-person event in each Equity Priority Sub-Area for the first two months of the license term. - v) The licensee has not exceeded the total allowed fleet deployment cap by more than 5% on 80% of days in the past 30 days, and has not exceeded the total allowed fleet deployment cap by more than 10% on any single day in the past 30 days. - vi) The licensee has properly remedied at least 80% of scooter parking complaints received within 2 hours of notification, during hours of operation (5:00 a.m.-12:00 a.m.). - vii) The licensee has registered at least 100 low-income customers throughout the City; or it has instituted a discounted per minute rental rate or unlock fee for rides beginning or ending in the Equity Priority Area that is equivalent to at least a 50% reduction in the standard per-minute rental fee.